-Research and Development Jobs Skills Credit. -- Mississippi Code of 1972 (supp.), Section 57-73-21.
+Research and Development Jobs Skills Credit - Mississippi Code of 1972 (Supp.), § 57-73-21.

 A credit of \$1,000 is authorized for each full-time employee in any new job requiring research and development skills.
 Specific examples of jobs requiring research and development skills are chemists and engineers.
-Qualification of other jobs for this credit would require as a minimum a bachelor's degree in a scientific or technical field of study from an accredited four(4)-year college or university, employment in the area of expertise and compensation at a professional level.
-The credit can be carried forward up to five (5) years.
+Qualification of other jobs for this credit would require as a minimum a bachelor's degree in a scientific or technical field of study from an accredited four (4) year college or university, employment in the area of expertise and compensation at a professional level.
+The total of the Jobs Tax Credit, the Headquarters Credit and the R&D Skills Credit cannot exceed fifty percent (50%) of the total income tax due.
+The credit can be carried forward for up to five (5) years.